What’s a boat?

-As I looked at the beautiful stylized gold-colored cross on the back wall of our church sanctuary this morning, I thought how clean, how neat, how spotless, how sanitized, how painless it looked.
+As I looked at the beautiful stylized gold-colored cross on the back wall of a church sanctuary one Sunday morning, I thought how clean, how neat, how spotless, how sanitized, how painless it looks.
 Blood-free.

 The Holy Spirit began speaking to me, as he often does when I’m meditating on something.

-“Try seeing an electric chair fastened to that wall,” he said, “a hangman’s noose or a guillotine blade.”
+“Try seeing an electric chair fastened to that wall,” he said.
+“Visualize a hangman’s noose, or a guillotine blade.”

-I thought about those things for a moment, visualizing them clean and empty.
+I thought about those things for a moment, seeing them clean and empty.

 “Now try seeing one of those being used, smell the odor of burning flesh or the gush of bright red blood.”

-It took a while for me to get those images out of my mind, as the praise team sang “At the foot of the cross.”
+It took a while for me to get those images out of my mind, as the congregation sang “At the foot of the cross.”

-We don’t mind standing at the foot of a pristine, blood-less cross affixed to the sanctuary wall.
-I’m not sure we would have been able to stand at the foot of the real one, knowing the only reason he was there was us.
+I’m not sure we would have been able to stand at the foot of the real one, knowing the only reason he was there, was us.